vishadhiliyanage/Travelling-Microscope-/MANUFACTURING AND ASSEMBLING.md

+[parts of the traveling microscope] parts of the traveling microscope.jpg

 ## **Base**
 The base provides stability and support for the entire microscope.
 It is usually a heavy and flat structure to ensure
 the instrument remains steady during measurements.